OmarHossamEldin/Countries-states-areas./README.md

-# All Arab Countries & states and it's area.
+# All Arab Countries and it's  states and  areas.

 > to help developers to seed their database information for countries